DM5555/soundboard/README.md

 - Insert each sound into /resources/sounds as a .mp3 file and rename it to whatever is specified in the 'filename' field.
 - Insert the sound thumbnail into /resources/sounds as a SQUARE .png file and rename it to whatever is specified in the 'filename' field.
 - Replace the 'yt' field with the ID of the YouTube video that you got the sound from.

+**EXTRA:**
+Do not open index.html in any web browser (Chrome, Firefox, Safari, Edge, Internet Explorer, etc...).
+You will have problems if you do that so don't do it.
+Use electron instead.